gercamjr/project-progress-steps/README.md

-# web-project-starter-code
+# Progress Steps Code Project
-A sourdough starter for some web projects
+A simple demonstration of a progress bar divided into 4 steps.